 Should I take the SAT or the ACT?

 Is one harder?
 Is one better?
 More prestigious?
 More useful?
 If only it were that simple.
-In many cases, schools will accept either exam, so it's up to you to figure out the right test to take.
-To do that, you can take The Princeton Review Assessment, a test designed to help you determine which test is a better fit with your abilities.
-Click to read more about the SAT vs. the ACT.
+In many cases, schools will accept either exam, so it's up to you to figure out which test to take.
+We can help you explore both tests.
+Click to read more about the SAT vs. the ACT or take our quiz.

 How is the SAT scored?